Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 ## Known Issues

 - Currently, the `beginAnalyze` API accepts `includeStatistics` in its options bag, a feature that was not yet supported by the service at the time of the current release.
 This feature is expected to be supported soon after the release.
+- `beginAnalyzeHealthcare` is still in gated preview and can not be used with AAD credentials.

 ## Troubleshooting